fac21/rosie-odonnell-timer/README.md

 ### Design

-1. To begin with, I mocked up what my design would look like using [Figma](https://www.figma.com/) (I find Figma to be more intuitive than Sketch).
-I went for simple design, using boxes within boxes, to practice my use of containers in HTML/ CSS.
+1. To begin with, I mocked up what my design would look like using [Figma](https://www.figma.com/) (I prefer Figma over Sketch).
+I went for a simple design, using boxes within boxes, to practice my use of containers in HTML/ CSS.

 Here's the mock-up I created on Figma: